HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/tasks/voice-activity-detection.md

 # Condensed: <!-- This cell is automatically updated by tools/tutorial-cell-updater.py -->

 Summary: This tutorial provides implementation details for Voice Activity Detection (VAD) using a CRDNN architecture in SpeechBrain.
-It covers techniques for detecting speech segments in audio recordings through a complete processing pipeline including posterior probability computation, threshold application, and post-processing steps.
-The tutorial helps with tasks like speech segment detection, boundary computation, and VAD signal generation.
-Key features include handling long recordings, customizable post-processing parameters (merging segments, removing short segments, speech verification), energy-based VAD integration, and visualization utilities.
-The implementation emphasizes practical aspects like memory management through chunk processing and best practices for threshold selection, making it suitable for real-world applications in noisy and reverberant conditions.
+It covers techniques for processing audio to detect speech segments through a pipeline of feature extraction, neural network prediction, and post-processing.
+The tutorial helps with tasks like speech segment detection, boundary identification, and audio preprocessing for speech recognition systems.
+Key functionalities include frame-level posterior probability computation, threshold-based speech detection, segment boundary processing (merging, removal of short segments), optional energy-based VAD, and visualization utilities.
+The implementation emphasizes memory-efficient processing of long recordings and offers customizable post-processing parameters for optimizing VAD performance in different scenarios.

 *This is a condensed version that preserves essential implementation details and context.*

 Here's the condensed tutorial focusing on key implementation details and concepts:

-# Voice Activity Detection (VAD) Implementation Guide
+# Voice Activity Detection (VAD) Implementation

 ## Core Concepts
 - **Purpose**: Detect speech segments within audio recordings